2022 Nissan Ariya: 10 geeky details in 300-mile, $40,000 electric crossover

 Nissan Ariya

 Nissan is jumping fast-charging formats.
 The Ariya will offer CCS in the U.S. and Europe, but will stick to CHAdeMO in Japan.
-The short of it: Standards are evolving, and the automaker just wants to make it easiest for customers and EV adoption.
+The short of it: Standards are evolving, and the automaker just wants to make EV adoption easiest for customers.
 More on this soon!

 The peak charging rate is in the 150-kw league.
 Charging times are yet to come, but they sound very competitive.
 The Ariya can charge up to 137 kw, according to Espinosa, who after a pause added, “for now.”
-Sound like it might get faster in the future?
+Sounds like it might get faster in the future?

 Nissan Ariya